wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 2.3 =
+* Feature: Full text search for recipes
+* Feature: New partner integration with Chicory
+* Setting: What to use for the recipe image title tag
+* Fix: Password Protection now hides the recipe box as well
+* Fix: Yandex resultPhoto metadata
+* Fix: Usage of Ratings taxonomy

 = 2.2.3 =
-Improvement: Plugin works in different directory names
+* Improvement: Plugin works in different directory names
-Fix: Shortcode Editor button in text editor
+* Fix: Shortcode Editor button in text editor
-Fix: Recipe Template compatibility with Twenty Fifteen theme
+* Fix: Recipe Template compatibility with Twenty Fifteen theme

 = 2.2.2 =
-Improvement: Setting to choose the source for the instruction images title tag
+* Improvement: Setting to choose the source for the instruction images title tag

 = 2.2.1 =
 * Feature: Advanced ability to use plugin in minimal mode on certain pages